Liamb17/CodeInstitute-M1/README.md

 ### Testing as a business owner:
 - I would like to present our website development services clearly to potential customers.
     > Key website development services are clearly presented on the homepage within the our services section.
-More details are services are presented on the individual services pages
+More details of services are presented on the individual services pages

 - I want customers to be able to contact us easily.
     > Customers are funneled to the contact page on all pages with easy to use call to action buttons.
 There is also a contact link in the menu which is always present.